 If you are a doctor and want to refer your patient to the FPMS, please complete a referral form.

-We will contact new referrals by phone or return fax in a few days with an appointment for your patient.
+We will contact new referrals by phone or return fax in a few business days with an appointment for your patient.
 Your patient will be seen within 2 weeks of receiving the referral.

 Online Referral Form